Sanjō, Niigata: Climate

 Sanjō has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Sanjō is 13.6 C. The average annual rainfall is 2056.3 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.2 C, and lowest in January, at around 2.0 C.

 Demographics

 Per Japanese census data, the population of Sanjō peaked at around 1985 and has declined steadily since.

 History

 The area of present-day Sanjō was part of ancient Echigo Province.
 During the Edo period, the area was part of Sanjō Domain, a feudal domain under the Tokugawa shogunate from 1598 to 1651.
 Afterwards, it was divided between Nagaoka Domain, Murakami Domain and tenryō territory administered directly by the shogunate.
 After the start of the Meiji period, the area was organised as part of Minamikanbara District, Niigata.
 The town of Sanjō was created with the establishment of the modern municipalities system on April 1, 1889.
 It was raised to city status on January 1, 1934.
-Heavy rain causes extensive flooding in 1961 and in 2004.
+Heavy rain caused extensive flooding in 1961 and in 2004.
 On May 1, 2005, the town of Sakae, and the village of Shitada (both from Minamikanbara District) were merged into Sanjō.